ameingast/postgresql-simple-migration/Readme.markdown

 * a time-stamp of the date of execution so you can easily track when a change happened.

+This library also supports migration validation so you can ensure (some) correctness before your application logic kicks in.

 ## How?
 This utility can be used in two ways: embedded in your Haskell program or as a standalone binary.